itslanguage/itslanguage-docs/docs/api/assignments.md

 * `assignment` - **Required** The assignment identifier.

-Update one or more properties of an existing speech challenge.
+Update one or more properties of an existing assignment.

 ### Request parameters